-If you are a current or returning Sapphire cardmember it is more difficult to qualify for a second Chase Sapphire bonus.
+If you are a current or returning Sapphire card member, it is more difficult to qualify for a second Chase Sapphire bonus.
 In the past, you could get a second bonus 24 months after earning your first Sapphire bonus.

 Now you must wait at least 48 months since earning your most recent Sapphire bonus and must also have closed your original Sapphire account during this period.
 Is earning the bonus worth a potential 4-year wait and closing an existing credit account worth it for you?

 Credit Score Needed for the Chase Sapphire Bonus

-You will have the best approval odds if you have a 740 credit score which is the start of excellent credit.
+You will have the best approval odds if you have a 740 credit score, which is the start of excellent credit.
 Already owning a credit card to show positive payment history also boosts your odds.

-Chase has an internal policy called the 5/24 rule that automatically declines online applications for most Chase-issued travel credit cards if you have opened or been listed as an authorized user on 5 or more new credit cards in the last 24 months.
+Chase has an internal policy called the 5/24 rule that automatically declines online applications for most Chase-issued travel credit cards if you have opened or been listed as an authorized user on five or more new credit cards in the last 24 months.

-Redeeming Chase Sapphire Preferred Sign Up Bonus Points
+Redeeming Chase Sapphire Preferred Sign-Up Bonus Points

 You can redeem your bonus points for travel or cash rewards.
-What’s awesome about Ultimate Rewards points is they are worth at least 1 cent each when redeemed through Chase for cash, gift card, and Amazon.com shopping credit.
+What’s fantastic about Ultimate Rewards points is they are worth at least 1 cent each when redeemed through Chase for cash, gift card, and Amazon.com shopping credit.